Check Who Makes The Event Possible

 Johannes Dohren is the partner who leads the Cyber Resilience and Defence practice at PwC Switzerland.
 Over the last decade he has gained comprehensive insights into offensive cyber operations and helped companies develop security strategies to protect their most valuable assets.
 He supports organisations in the development of security strategies and the conceptual as well as practical protection of their information assets.
 Among other things, he has been responsible for cybersecurity at a financial services company and the attack detection and defence capability at a risk-exposed online portal.
 He has profound technical knowledge and management experience.

 Danny Breunissen recently joined PwC Switzerland’s Cyber Resilience and Defence practice.
-Prior to that, he worked for the Dutch Defence Cyber Command for almost five years as a reverse engineer and exploit developer.
 He participated in various projects in both technical and team lead roles.
 His technical studies gave him a profound and wide-ranging knowledge of security risk analysis and management, information governance through frameworks such as ITL and ISO27001, security & incident management as well as cloud security.